piotrmurach/tty-command/README.md

 #### 3.2.6 PTY(pseudo terminal)

-The `:pty` configuration option causes the command to be executed in subprocess where each stream is a pseudo terminal.
+The `:pty` configuration option causes the command to be executed in subprocess where each stream is a `pseudo terminal`.
 By default this options is set to `false`.

-However, some comamnds may require a terminal like device to work correctly.
-For example, a command may emit colored output only if it is running via terminal.
+If you require to interface with interactive subprocess then setting this option to `true` will enable a `pty` terminal device.
+For example, a command may emit colored output only if it is running via terminal device.
+You may also wish to run a program that waits for user input, and simulates typing in commands and reading responses.

+This option will only work only on systems that support BSD pty devices such as Linux or OS X, and it will gracefully fallback to non-pty device on all the other.

 In order to run command in pseudo terminal, either set the flag globally for all commands: